 House cleaning services cost around $30/hr.
-Depending on things like the size of your home and the extent of service required, the rate can increase up to about $35/hour or even up to $50/hr for 2 person teams.
+Depending on things like the size of your home and the extent of service required, the rate can be as low as $20/hr and increase up to about $35/hour or even up to $50/hr for 2 person teams.

 He needed a professional cleaner to tidy up his 2-bedroom, 1-bathroom apartment unit.